Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/dragon/young-blue-dragon.md

 NoteIcon: monster
 BestiaryType: dragon
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 91, Curse of Strahd, The Rise of Tiamat, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Dragonlance: Shadow of the Dragon Queen.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Young Blue Dragon](2-Mechanics/CLI/bestiary/dragon/young-blue-dragon.md)
 *Source: Monster Manual p.
 91, Curse of Strahd, The Rise of Tiamat, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Dragonlance: Shadow of the Dragon Queen.
 Available in the SRD.*